Gopesh008/CALM_CONNECT_Food_Calorie_Tracker/README.md

 ---
 **Summary Of The Results:**

-The script successfully generated graphs of provided data which allows user to compare the calories of the food easily.
+The script successfully generated graphs of provided data which allowed user to compare the calories of the food easily.

 ---
 **Challenges Faced:**